harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 }
 ```

-- <mark class="hltr-trippy">Move constructor</mark> : moves resources from a temporary object to a new one, which is efficient for objects holding dynamically allocated resources.
+- <mark class="hltr-trippy">Copy constructor</mark> : moves resources from a temporary object to a new one, which is efficient for objects holding dynamically allocated resources.

 ```C++
 struct Person